EU, Germany send new warnings to Russia over Ukraine

 If some nations see an attack as imminent, others, like France and Germany, believe there is still time for diplomacy to work.
 Scholz called for talks on the Ukraine-Russia tensions.

-“We must be prepared frequently to attempt to reach agreement, attempt to break out of the spiral of escalation,” Scholz told German lawmakers in an address Wednesday.
+“We must be prepared frequently to attempt to reach agreement, attempt to break out of the spiral of escalation,” Scholz told German lawmakers on Wednesday.

-French President Emmanuel Macron and German Chancellor Olaf Scholz will have talks with Ukraine’s President Volodymyr Zelenskyy in Brussels later Wednesday.

 Scholz warned that more talks “must not be misunderstood as a new German ‘Ostpolitik,’” referring to West German Chancellor Willy Brandt’s policy of détente toward the communist Eastern bloc in the early 1970s.

-There “can only be a European ‘Ostpolitik’ in a united Europe” that is based on principles of international law and order that Russia committed itself to but violated with the annexation of Crimea, the chancellor said.
+There “can only be a European ‘Ostpolitik’ in a united Europe” that is based on principles of international law and order that Russia committed itself to but violated with the annexation of Crimea, he said.

-Efforts to reach a political settlement to the separatist conflict, which has killed more than 14,000 people in seven years, have failed.
+Efforts to reach a political settlement to the separatist conflict in Ukraine have failed.
 Sporadic skirmishes continue along the tense line of contact.
 Russia so far refuses to meet France and Germany for more peace talks on the conflict.

 Geir Moulson contributed from Berlin.